 Key Competencies and Objectives

-After graduating from master’s programs in data science, students enter the professional realm with a comprehensive skill set that covers core competencies including, but not limited to:
+After graduating, students enter the professional realm with a comprehensive skill set that covers core competencies including, but not limited to:

 - The ability to run an analysis of survey data